What to Expect in an Arraignment or Trial

 Arraignment/Pre-Trial

-The arraignment or the pre-trial conference are hearings before the judge that will allow the juvenile to either admit or deny the allegations listed in the petition.
+An arraignment or pre-trial are court hearings before a judge that will allow the minor to either admit or deny the allegations listed in the petition.

 What Happens Next?